sagar-46/LeetCode/Easy/README.md

 14.Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty \
 &ensp;&emsp;string "".

+26.Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears \
+&ensp;&emsp;only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in nums.

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed. \
 &ensp;&emsp;Then return the number of elements in nums which are not equal to val.